jhaskinsjr/nebula/README.md

-# Welcome to μService-SIMulator!
+# Welcome to μService-SIMulator: The World's First Cloud-Native Microarchitecture Simulation Framework!

-The μService-SIMulator (ussim) is a framework for developing cyce-accurate microprocessor simulators.
+μService-SIMulator (ussim) is a framework for developing cyce-accurate microprocessor simulators.
 Currently, Python libraries for decoding and executing RISC-V's RV64I instruction set are included.
-(Most of the RV64I instruction set, compressed and uncompressed versions of opcode, is implemented.)
+(Most of the RV64I instruction set, compressed and uncompressed versions of opcodes, is implemented.)
 In the future, libraries for decoding and executing additional instruction sets may be added.